 Years ago I started this site to inspire and empower all by using my story and the stories of others whom I’ve encountered.
-Although I graduated from Temple University in May of 2012 and, at 25, am working to build my own business, I am still a woman and mother currently living in poverty.
+Although I graduated from Temple University in May of 2012 and, at 25 now own my business, I am still a woman and mother currently living in poverty.
 There are times when I still have to trek to the welfare office, or to PHA, or to CCIS–all public welfare agency’s here in Philadelphia–and sit for hours waiting to see my caseworker or pray that my benefits or case hasn’t been compromised thanks, in part, to the constant shuffling of caseworkers.

 I’m still struggling.
 I’m still fighting to survive and build my dreams in the process.